House: Layout

 Ideally, architects of houses design rooms to meet the needs of the people who will live in the house.
 Feng shui, originally a Chinese method of moving houses according to such factors as rain and micro-climates, has recently expanded its scope to address the design of interior spaces, with a view to promoting harmonious effects on the people living inside the house, although no actual effect has ever been demonstrated.
 Feng shui can also mean the "aura" in or around a dwelling, making it comparable to the real estate sales concept of "indoor-outdoor flow".

 The square footage of a house in the United States reports the area of "living space", excluding the garage and other non-living spaces.
 The "square metres" figure of a house in Europe reports the area of the walls enclosing the home, and thus includes any attached garage and non-living spaces.
 The number of floors or levels making up the house can affect the square footage of a home.

 Humans often build houses for domestic or wild animals, often resembling smaller versions of human domiciles.
-Familiar animal houses built by humans include birdhouses, henhouses and doghouses, while housed agricultural animals more often live in barns and stables.
+Familiar animal houses built by humans include birdhouses, hen houses and dog houses, while housed agricultural animals more often live in barns and stables.